bernhardangele/BU-adv-stats/Class2/Class2.md

 ==========================================================
 - Of course, in real life we don't know the population sd
 - So we have to estimate it using s^2
-- This would be a t-value, not a z-value
+- This would be a *t*-value, not a z-value

 $t = \frac{(\bar{x}_1 - \bar{x}_2)}{\sqrt{\frac{s_1^2}{n_1} + \frac{s_2^2}{n_2}}}$

 - Only problem: what is the df of that test?
   - There are some shortcuts that we can take if the sample sizes and population variances are the same, but is there a general solution?
 - Shravan suggests we should just use the lower of the sample sizes, but this will cost us power
-- This was actually a big problem in statistics, but B. L. Welch found an approximate solution
+- This was actually a big problem in statistics, but B. L. Welch found an approximate solution (called *Welch's t-test*)
 - You can look the details up on Wikipedia, but R knows them and applies them automatically when you use `t.test`.

 The dependent t-test for paired samples